adrianmejias/jQuery-MGlass/README.markdown

 ## Description

-Displays a magnifying glass on image hover
+Displays a magnifying glass on image hover.
+Fade animations with CSS3 or jQuery

 [See the demo](http://younes.info/demos/mglass/example.html)